 Generative AI and other innovative tools will continue to provide insurers with significant opportunities to enhance their performance through improved operational efficiency, new analytical insights into potential risk exposures and underwriting opportunities, and more flexible and responsive product development and customer interactions.
 Concurrently, watch for industry regulators to continue to voice concerns over insurer use of these advanced technologies given trust issues that have defined early deployments of AI by businesses of all types, including the potential for unintended bias to result against legislatively protected classes.

-What to Watch: AI, machine learning, large learning models and derivative applications will continue to mature and revolutionize insurance marketing and sales, rating and pricing, underwriting, claims processing, fraud management and other functions.
-At the same time, expect insurance regulators to closely monitor and tighten controls on AI usage within these functions and others — all of which will create considerable operational challenges, as well as legal, reputational, organizational and financial risks for non-compliance.
+What to Watch: AI, machine learning, large learning models, and derivative applications will continue to mature and revolutionize insurance marketing and sales, rating and pricing, underwriting, claims processing, fraud management, and other functions.
+At the same time, insurance regulators should be expected to closely monitor and tighten controls on AI usage within these functions and others.
+This will create considerable operational challenges and legal, reputational, organisational, and financial risks for non-compliance.

 Consumer Expectations Change